-Jersey commenced exchanges under the AEOI Standard in 2017.
+Guernsey commenced exchanges under the AEOI Standard in 2017.

-In order to provide for Reporting Financial Institutions to collect and report the information to be exchanged, Jersey:
+In order to provide for Reporting Financial Institutions to collect and report the information to be exchanged, Guernsey:

-- relies on the Taxation (Implementation) (Jersey) Law 2004; - introduced the Taxation (Implementation) (International Tax Compliance) (Common Reporting Standard) (Jersey) Regulations in 2015; and - issued further guidance, which is not legally binding.
+- relies on Section 75C(4) and Section 75CC of the Income Tax Law, 1975; - enacted The Income Tax (Approved International Agreements) (Implementation) (Common Reporting Standard) Regulations, 2015 (known as "the 2015 Regulations"), that was later amended in 2020 (known as "the 2020 amending Regulations"); and - issued further guidance, which is not legally binding.

 Under this framework Reporting Financial Institutions were required to commence the due diligence procedures in relation to New Accounts from 1 January 2016.
-With respect to Preexisting Accounts, Reporting Financial Institutions were required to complete the due diligence procedures on High Value Individual Accounts by 31 December 2016 and on Lower Value Individual Accounts and Entity Accounts by 31 December 2017.
+With respect to Preexisting Accounts, Reporting Financial Institutions were required to complete the due diligence procedures on High Value Individual Accounts by 31 December 2016 and Lower Value Individual Accounts and on Entity Accounts by 31 December 2017.

-Following the initial Global Forum peer review, Jersey made various amendments to its legislative framework to address issues identified, the last of which was effective from 17 October 2017.
+Following the initial Global Forum peer review, Guernsey amended its legislative framework to address issues identified, effective from 12 May 2020.

-With respect to the exchange of information under the AEOI Standard, Jersey:
+With respect to the exchange of information under the AEOI Standard, Guernsey:

-- has the Convention on Mutual Administrative Assistance in Tax Matters in place1 and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017; and - put in place three bilateral agreements.2
+- has the Convention on Mutual Administrative Assistance in Tax Matters in place1 and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017; and - put in place nine bilateral agreements.2